Pyrotheum1702/Web-Development-Self-Taught-Document/16-python-object-oriented-programming/README.md

 1. What i learned:
   - Encapsulation is a concept of restricting the access to methods and variables directly to prevent the accidental modification of data.
   - In encapsulation, the variables of a class will be hidden from other classes, and can be accessed only through the methods of their current class.
-  - While coding we don't have a way to restrict the access of member function and data so we use a naming to convention to pretend that's they are not accessible by other class.
+  - We use a naming to convention to prevent access from other class.
-    - `var`: public, accessible globally
+    - `var`: public, accessible globally.
-    - `_var`: protected, accessible but it's class and subclasses.
     - `__var`: private, accessible only within it's own class.
   - But in runtime, Python actually does support for private variables through a double underscore `(i.e. __name)`.
 It will actually raise an error!
 # Abstraction